-Other sites at the center include the Ancient Village, which provides a glimpse of what life was like in a Cherokee village before European contact; the Cherokee National Museum; Adams Corner; and special exhibits and events.
+Other sites at the center include Diligwa, a 1710 Cherokee Village that provides a glimpse of what life was like in a Cherokee village before European contact; the Cherokee National Museum; Adams Corner; and special exhibits and events.

 In north central Oklahoma, just south of Ponca City, the tranquil 63-acre Standing Bear Park, with towering old trees and gentle native grasses welcomes visitors.
 Walking paths weave among six tribal viewing courts, a small museum and a magnificent 22-foot bronze statue of Ponca tribal leader Chief Standing Bear.
 The touching story of Standing Bear’s plea in an 1879 U.S. court of law to be recognized as a person and a citizen gracefully unfolds here.

 At his trial, Standing Bear uttered this now famous quote, which still resonates today: “This hand is not the same color as yours but if I pierce it, I shall feel pain.
 The blood that will flow from mine will be the same color as yours.
 I am a man.
 The same God made us both.”

 The inter-tribal Standing Bear Powwow takes place adjacent to the park the last Friday and Saturday of each September, with native music, dances and foods.
 All are welcome.